tywenk/mta-times/README.md

 🚧 PROTOTYPE.
 NOT PRODUCTION READY.
 FOR FUN ONLY! 🚧

-# Check train arrival times for a single station direction.
+# Check train arrival times for a single MTA station direction.

 Build and run locally:
 `cargo build --bin train-checker-tui --release && ./target/release/train-checker-tui`